vegawidget/ggvega/dev/DSC-2019/dsc.md

 At the outset of our efforts (May 2019), we were not aware of tools that could generate R code automatically using a JSON schema as a blueprint.
-This changes with the development of {vlmetbuildr}, which we would consider using as it matures.
+This changes with the development of {vlmetabuildr}, which we would consider using as it matures.

 Although Python is accessible from R, there can be installation